 For more inspiration on what to see and do, head to our guide to the top 60 things to do on the Amalfi Coast.

-Visit during the Summer months and expect to find all of the Amalfi Coast towns and villages flooded with tourists and its coastal roads snarled with traffic.
+Book one of our Amalfi Coast villa rentals during the Summer months and expect to find all of the Amalfi Coast towns and villages flooded with tourists and its coastal roads snarled with traffic.
 But don’t let this put you off.
 We love the Amalfi Coast whatever the season.
 Whilst you won’t find long stretches of sand here, there are plenty of small sandy beaches cut into the rocky cliffs as well as small pebbled coves where you can enjoy a slower pace of life, interspersed with time spent sightseeing.

 However, if you’re keen on hiking, or prefer a quieter time, then Spring or Autumn would be a better option.
 These months are certainly the ideal time to enjoy the wonderful views along the 9 km Path of the Gods.